mzazon/awesome-cloud-projects/aws/acid-compliant-distributed-databases/acid-compliant-distributed-databases.md

 6. **Generate Cryptographic Digest**:

    QLDB's cryptographic digest provides tamper-evident proof of data integrity using SHA-256 hashing and Merkle tree structures.
 The digest represents a cryptographic fingerprint of the entire ledger state at a specific point in time, enabling independent verification of data integrity.
-This capability is crucial for regulatory compliance and forensic analysis in financial applications.
+This capability is crucial for regulatory compliance and forensic analysis in financial applications as detailed in the [Data Verification Documentation](https://docs.aws.amazon.com/qldb/latest/developerguide/verification.html).

    ```bash
    # Request a digest from the ledger